Talk to an Agent today

 In today’s competitive market, underwriters don’t have time to give every account their best effort.
 They are forced to choose the new business opportunities they work on very carefully.

-If an underwriter sees that more than one broker or Agent is shopping an account throughout the marketplace, they feel the chances of winning the business are slim and have little motivation to give the account their best effort.
+If an underwriter sees that more than one Broker or Agent is approaching them for a bid, the underwriter typically feels the chances of winning the business are slim.
+Therefore, the underwriter has less motivation to give the account their best effort.

 Diminished Leverage in the Marketplace

 Some buyers assign specific Agents to specific markets.
-While this does reduce market chaos to a certain degree, there are drawbacks to this approach.
-By assigning insurers, the buyer may not match the Agents with the markets with whom they have the strongest relationships and thus limit the ability to negotiate the best possible terms leveraging quotes against each other.
+While this does reduce some market chaos, it also could prevent an Agent who has the strongest relationship with a specific market from going to that market.
+Thus limiting the ability to negotiate the best possible terms leveraging quotes against each other.

 Increased Potential for Coverage Gaps or Deficiencies